-Together with the initial purchase price, these aggregate into the total cost of ownership or TCO.
+Together with the purchase price, these are the total cost of ownership.

-Like your house or car, there are things you can do to control the TCO of a barcode verifier.
+Unlike many other things you might buy, like your car, there are things you can do to control the total cost of a barcode verifier.
 Here is what we do in our barcode test lab:

-- Re-certify the verifier using a Performance Qualification (PQ) Test kit.
-This is an option available from some verifier manufacturers.
-It contains a set of precision images of barcodes with engineered, calibrated errors.
-Scan them with your verifier and confirm that the verifier detects and measures the errors within the stated tolerances.
-If it does, you can re-certify your verifier as ISO compliant.
-This keeps your ISO auditor and your CFO happy.
+- Re-certify the verifier yourself.
+A PQ (Performance Qualification) Test kit is available from some verifier manufacturers.
+It contains barcodes with engineered errors; scan them with your verifier and confirm that the verifier reports the errors accurately.
+If it does, you can re-certify your verifier.
+This keeps your verifier current, the ISO auditor and your CFO happy.

 This also saves the time and cost of shipping the verifier back to the manufacturer, and keeps your verifier on-site and available for use.
 One PQ test kit can re-certify many verifiers—you do not need multiple copies.

-- Detecting a developing barcode problem before it grows into a full blown failure
+- detecting a barcode problem before it becomes a full blown failure

 What is the Total Cost of Ownership of a barcode verifier?
-It is just a question of how many times it will save a trading partner relationship, your reputation and your future business—and much you value a good night’s sleep.
+The cost could be better than break-even.
+It will save a customer, prevent corrective actions and chargebacks, and it will guard your reputation and your future business.
+How much you value a worry-free night’s sleep?